http://civil.njit.edu

 Prerequisite: CE 332.
 The student must have a working knowledge of structural analysis including determinate and indeterminate beams and frames.
 Primary objectives include the following: to acquaint the student with the properties of concrete and steel and with the behavior of reinforced concrete as a structural material; also, to develop methods for the design of reinforced concrete structural members such as beams, slabs, footings, and columns.
 Both ultimate strength design and working stress method will be studied.

 CE 341.
-Soil Mechanics.
+Geotechnical Engineering.
 3 credits, 3 contact hours (3;0;0).

 Prerequisite: MECH 237 with a grade of C or better or equivalent.
 Corequisite: CE 341A.
 A study of soil types and properties is made with the objective of developing a basic understanding of soil behavior.
 The methods of subsurface investigation and compaction are presented.
 Fundamentals pertaining to permeability, seepage, consolidation, and shear strength are introduced.
 Settlement analysis is also presented.
 Lab must be taken concurrently.

 CE 341A.
-Soil Mechanics Laboratory.
+Geotechnical Engineering Laboratory.
 1 credit, 3 contact hours (0;3;0).

 Corequisite: CE 341.
 Students perform basic experiments in soil mechanics.